The Perfect Scoop

 Another issue Taylor faced was creating a smooth creamy texture that mimics ice cream made with dairy.
 A tall order, considering humans have had thousands of years to perfect desserts made with dairy and eggs.
 Taylor developed his flavors using sun butter (made from sunflower seeds) coconut, cashews, almonds, peanut, and fruit bases.
 The process of developing ice cream recipes was essentially the most fun science experiment ever.

-There was a ton of research involved,” Taylor says.
+“There was a ton of research involved,” Taylor says.
 “We had to constantly evaluate and modify ingredients.
 Optimal liquid absorption is key to create a thicker consistency so that when it freezes, it freezes like the ice cream we are familiar with.”

 Business Interrupted

 Another hiccup was COVID.
 He’d just finished completing the ice cream course when the pandemic hit.
 Materials, machines, and ingredients that he wanted to use became hard to get.
-A compostable paper container to house the ice cream in was sold out (they settled for a recyclable plastic container)but Taylor is researching and developing a more sustainable packaging solution.
+A compostable paper container to house the ice cream in was sold out (they settled for a recyclable plastic container), but Taylor is researching and developing a more sustainable packaging solution.
 Both commercial and residential freezers, bought by people in a panic, were also sold out.
 When he finally tracked down the freezer he wanted, the manufacturer didn’t have any left in the warehouse.
 It had to be built.
 Which delayed production by 12 weeks.

 “No one would have predicted these kinds of stumbling blocks in starting a business,” Taylor says.
 “And don’t ask the banks for money because they were managing COVID relief with PPP (Payment Protection Program) and EIDL (Economic Injury Disaster Loans).
-They were so busy, they didn’t have time for new business venture when so many businesses were in jeopardy of failing.
+They were so busy, they didn’t have time for a new business venture when so many businesses were in jeopardy of failing.
 So, my wife and I made a conscious effort to fund this ourselves.”

 A Spring Opening